Services

 One-One Therapy

-Throughout the day, learners work one-to-one with an ABA Therapist.
+Throughout the day, learners work one-to-one with an ABA Therapist, or Registered Behavior Technician (RBT).
 During this time, the therapist targets all of the client's programs and takes data on the client’s performance using the Standard Celeration Chart.

-Programs range from joint attention skills (referencing others), manding (requesting), imitation (copying others), tacting (labeling), intraverbals (pre-conversation or conversation skills), building toy play skills, social skills, toilet training, feeding therapy, and much more.
+Programs range from joint attention skills (referencing others), manding (requesting), imitation (copying others), tacting (labeling), intraverbals (pre-conversation or conversation skills), building toy play or leisure skills, many kinds of social skills, toilet training, feeding therapy, and much more.

-Each learner has his own team of therapists who become experts on the client and the client’s programs and behavioral procedures.
-Therapists must implement with fidelity clients’ behavior plans.
-As a team, therapists implement instructional programs in precisely the same way.
+Each learner has his or her own team of therapists who become experts on the client and the client’s programs and behavioral procedures.
+Therapists must implement with fidelity their clients’ behavior plans.
+As a team, therapists implement instructional programs in precisely the same way, and in this way, we create a “behaviorally-sound” environment that can make significant behavior change!

 Many of our learners begin ABA therapy without having learned to independently void in the toilet.
-At BLS, after establishing some general compliance, we will fully "potty-train" all learners, no matter their age.
+At BLS, after establishing some general compliance, we will fully "toilet-train" all learners, no matter their age.

-We have a specific potty-training procedure, and we begin the procedure as soon as possible after enrollment.
-When we begin potty-training, we require at least one caregiver to participate for a half-day to learn the potty-training protocol.
+We have a specific toilet-training procedure, and we begin the procedure as soon as possible after enrollment.
+When we begin toilet-training, we require at least one caregiver to participate for a half-day to learn the toilet-training protocol.
 Most parents and caregivers are surprised by how smoothly the process goes and how quickly their children learn to void in the toilet.

 In addition to toilet training, we target all manner of other skills deficits and behavioral issues.
-Among these are: expanding a learner's willingness to eat a variety of foods; self-feeding using utensils; dressing skills; independent toy play; tolerating noise or other "triggers"; and much, much more.
+Among these are: expanding a learner's willingness to eat a variety of foods; self-feeding using utensils; dressing skills; independent toy play or leisure skills; tolerating noise or other "triggers"; and much, much more.
 We will teach ANY skill that is socially-significant and necessary for growth.

-Our main goals of Play Groups are to build an association between doing fun things and interacting with peers as well as expanding our clients’ lists of events and activities they enjoy.
+Our main goals of Pour Hour are to build an association between doing fun things and interacting with peers and adults, as well as expanding our clients’ lists of events and activities they enjoy.

 vocational skills